ppouke/PWP/README.md

 # How to setup and populate database

-# How to run tests in database
+# How to run tests of the database
   On the command line in the ".../blokus/" directory simply run: ```pytest```<br/> The test_database.py file should be detected automatically

   Note. requires pytest installed with: